MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-enhanced-addresses.md

 # Enrichment of customer profiles with enhanced addresses

 Addresses in your data can be unstructured, incomplete, or incorrect.
-Use Microsoft proprietary data and models to normalize and enrich your addresses into the [Common Data Model format](/common-data-model/schema/core/applicationcommon/address) for better accuracy and insights.
+Use Microsoft's models to normalize and enrich your addresses into the [Common Data Model format](/common-data-model/schema/core/applicationcommon/address) for better accuracy and insights.

 ## How we enhance addresses

 Our model goes through a two-step process to enhance an address.
-First, it parses the address to identify its components puts them into a structured format.
-Then, we use our Microsoft proprietary data to correct, complete, and standardize the values in the address.
+First, it parses the address to identify its components and puts them into a structured format.
+Then, we use artificial intelligence to correct, complete, and standardize the values in the address.

 ### Example